The 2022 Teachers’ Reading Challenge runs from 27 June to 29 October.

 Taking part in the Teachers’ Reading Challenge

-For questions about participating in the 2020 Challenge; finding books to read; recording your progress using your profile page
+For questions about participating in the 2022 Challenge, finding books to read and recording your progress.

 Your Online Account